nest-desktop/nest-desktop/docs/developer/production.rst

 **Upload**

-Finally, the package is ready for the publication.
+Finally, the package is ready for the the publication.
-You can upload pip-package of ``nest-desktop`` to PyPI:
+You can upload the pip-package of ``nest-desktop`` to PyPI:

 .. code-block:: bash

   python3 -m twine upload dist/*

-Do not forget to commit changes and set version tag in git.
+Do not forget to commit the changes you made and set a new version tag in git.

 .. code-block:: bash